-- act under the direction of the Possession Protection Officer or Protection Officer. - make sure that Points and Crossovers are set and Secured correctly before Travelling over them; and - tell the Rail Traffic Crew the Locations of worksites.
+- act under the direction of the Possession Protection Officer or Protection Officer, - make sure that Points and Crossovers are set and Secured correctly before Travelling over them; and - tell the Rail Traffic Crew the Locations of worksites.

-4.2 Rail Traffic Entering a Worksite
+4.2.
+Rail Traffic Entering a Worksite

-Before making a movement within an LPA or WoTA, the Pilot must contact the Possession Protection Officer or Protection Officer and get:
+Before making a movement within a Work on Track Authority the Pilot must contact the Possession Protection Officer or Protection Officer and get: